-Vonn, Kenworthy, Rippon, Kim set to miss White House visit
+Vonn, Kenworthy, Rippon miss White House visit

 Kenworthy told CNN Sport in February: "I would definitely decline my White House visit and when we were at our team processing, where everyone gets fitted for an Olympic ring they said: 'Hey, you can pick this up at the White House visit' and I said, 'I'm not going to that' and they were like 'yeah, most of the athletes aren't'."

-Vonn -- the most successful American alpine skier in history -- is another Winter Olympian who has spoken out against Trump's presidency and is expected to be absent Friday.
+Vonn -- the most successful American alpine skier in history -- is another Winter Olympian who has spoken out against Trump's presidency.

 "I hope to represent the people of the United States, not the president," Vonn told CNN's Alpine Edge in December.

-According to USA Today other major names are also expected to miss the photo opportunity with President Trump, such as Olympic champions Chloe Kim, Shaun White and opening ceremony flag bearer Erin Hamlin, but it is not clear whether the trio - and others - will skip the meeting for political reasons.
+According to USA Today other major names to miss the photo opportunity were Olympic champions Chloe Kim, Shaun White and opening ceremony flag bearer Erin Hamlin, but it is not clear whether the trio - and others - skipped the meeting for political reasons.

-Hamlin told USA Today that she would be visiting a children's center instead.
+Hamlin told USA Today that she would be visiting a children's center instead, while Kim told the Washington Post she would be attending a wedding.